Héctor Guerrero: Personal life

 Guerrero is the son of Salvador "Gory" Guerrero Quesada and a member of the Guerrero wrestling family.
 His uncle, Enrique Llanes, was a wrestler, as were his brothers, Chavo, Mando and Eddie, and his nephew, Chavo, Jr. He is Christian.
 Héctor is also married to his longtime sweetheart Penny.
-Hector also worked as a PE teacher at Mintz Elementary in Brandon, Florida from 2002–2009.
+Hector also worked as a PE teacher at Mintz Elementary in Brandon, Florida from 2002 to 2009.